ross8alex/MarkdownTextEditor/README.md

 | `foregroundColor` | Color | Color of the text |
 | `fontTraits` | [UIFontDescriptor.SymbolicTraits](3) or [NSFontDescriptor.SymbolicTraits](4) | Text formatting attributes (e.x. `[.traitBold]` in UIKit and `.bold` in AppKit) |

-Apple, in its wisdom, has not enabled these features for the XCode 12 GM.
-If you are using the XCode beta and want to enable this initializer, go to project_name -> Targets -> specified platform -> Build Settings -> Swift Compiler - Custom Flags and add flag `-DBETA`.
-&lt;
 ## Featured apps

 Are you using HighlightedTextEditor in your app?
 I would love to feature you here!
 Please [open a pull request](https://github.com/kyle-n/HighlightedTextEditor/pulls) that adds a new bullet to the list below with your app's name and a link to its TestFlight or App Store page.